BudjakovDmitry/tech/linux/filesystem.md

 ## inodes

-inode is a data object that contains metadata obout the files within your file system. inodes contains the information like the size of the file, who owns it, the permission string and more, other than the name of the file and the content of the file.
+inode is a data object that contains metadata about the files within your file system. inodes contains the information like the size of the file, who owns it, the permission string and more, other than the name of the file and the content of the file.